 - Loss of function

-Treatment of an abscess
+Homeopathic treatment of abscess

 Bryonia Alba – in the beginning when the part is red with shining, Stitching pain; worse by slightest motion